 Your OIA Membership Matters

 Being an OIA member means joining together as retailers, manufacturers, suppliers, reps, athletes and outdoorists to tackle issues that defeat us individually, but as a collaborative force, we conquer.
-Becoming a part of the Outdoor Industry Association means claiming a seat behind the steering wheel to drive meaningful action.
-You’re signing on to a distinguished list of global sustainability leaders.
-You’re actively — not passively — communicating with your elected officials to create common sense recreation and trade policy.
-And you’re passing your love of the outdoors onto the next generations through tangible and scalable programming.Join Us
+Becoming a part of the Outdoor Industry Association means claiming a seat behind the steering wheel to drive meaningful action in policy, sustainability and outdoor participation.Join Us

 Sustainable business is the business of asking, “how can we do this better?”
 We are proud to promote the welfare of people, animals and resources involved in manufacturing outdoor products, from raw materials to end of life.
 We don’t have all the answers, and we’re not shying away from asking the questions.Learn More